top of page

 What is a school levy?

-A Levy is a local property tax passed by the voters of a school district that generates revenue to fund programs and services that the state does not pay for as part of basic education.
+A Levy is a local property tax passed by the voters of a school district.
+Its purpose is to generate revenue to fund programs and services the state does not pay for as part of basic education.

 My property value keeps going up so why aren’t the schools receiving more tax money?

 Ohio law only allows the original dollar amount voted by the community to be collected over time.
-This means that operating money being collected from the 2000 levy has not changed in 23 years.
-What was being collected in 2000 is the same amount that is being collected today.
+This means that we educate our children with an operating budget that hasn’t changed for twenty four years!
+It’s the same today as it was 24 years ago.

 What has the District done over the years to cut costs?